Mix a strategy RPG, a visual novel, and a judicious helping of tentacle CGs and what you get is VenusBlood Frontier International.

 VenusBlood Frontier International is a very in-depth SRPG.
 While the systems are unintuitive, I really appreciated just how much control you have over your conquest of Yggdrasil and the sheer amount of CGs.
 The story was good if not amazing, but I enjoyed finding out Loki’s motivations and seeing his schemes unfold.

-Many thanks to JastUSA for providing a review code of the game.
+Many thanks go to JASTUSA for a PC review code for this title.

 Support High-Quality And Detailed Coverage

 Want to support the cost of us bringing you these articles or just buy us a coffee for a job well done?
 Click the Ko-fi button below.
 You can even find some digital goodies in our shop~!